EnglishClub : Learn English : Pronunciation

 Always remember that English is not "phonetic".
 That means that we do not always say a word the same way that we spell it.

 Click to hear each symbol and sample word.
 The symbols on this chart represent the 44 sounds used in British English speech.

 The symbols on this chart represent the 44 sounds used in British English speech.

 Listen to how we say the letters of the alphabet; and learn how to pronounce them correctly.

 The secret key to English pronunciation!
 Many languages don't use word stress but English does, and so must you!
-More about word stress in English.
+With Quiz

 When speaking on the telephone, it is sometimes useful to spell a word using English Phonetic Spelling.

 Words that vary by a single sound, for example Improve your pronunciation with MyEC

 How do we pronounce the -ed in words like worked, played, divided?
 Learn to pronounce -ed here.